Back to Blog

 The 80/20 Rule of Battery Sizing

 A 10 kWh battery covers approximately 80% of what a 15 kWh battery delivers in savings, at roughly 65% of the cost.
-Going beyond 13 kWh adds marginal savings — you are covering the last 2 hours of the night when consumption is already low.
-10–13 kWh is the sweet spot for most Singapore landed homes.
+Unless you have an EV or unusually high evening consumption, right-sizing around 9–10 kWh is usually the most financially efficient choice for Singapore landed homes.

-Part 5: The Economics — Real Numbers for Singapore
+Part 5: The Full Economics — What You Actually Save

 SystemCapacityInstalled (SGD)Per Usable kWh